Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Introduction

-Thirdly, we also propose a novel algorithm - SAIC - as a multi-agent state-aggregation algorithm which designs communication strategies via solving (an approximated version of) the TBIC problem.
-As a result, the performance of SAIC in terms of the system's expected risk is on a par with the jointly optimal strategies.
-To the best of our knowledge, this is the first use of state-aggregation algorithms for the data-compression applications (in multi-agent systems) according to which our work differs from the classic state-aggregation literature \cite{Bertsekas1989AdaptiveAg,bertsekas2018feature, abel2016near, rubino1989weak} as well as the recent advancements in multi-agent communication literature \cite{FoersterLearning, lowe2019pitfalls}.
+Thirdly, we propose a novel algorithm - SAIC - as a multi-agent state-aggregation algorithm which designs indirect task-effective communication strategies via solving (an approximated version of) the TODC problem.
+As a result, the performance of SAIC in terms of the system's expected return is on par with the jointly optimal strategies.
+To the best of our knowledge, this is the first use of state-aggregation algorithms for data-compression applications (in multi-agent systems) according to which our work differs from the classic state-aggregation literature \cite{Bertsekas1989AdaptiveAg,bertsekas2018feature, abel2016near, rubino1989weak} as well as the recent advancements in multi-agent communication literature \cite{FoersterLearning, lowe2019pitfalls}.

-Moreover, by extending the existing results in the single-agent state-aggregation literature \cite{abel2016near} on the gap between the optimal optimal control solutions and state-aggregated solutions, we quantify the same gap for a multiagent system.
-In our work, however, the gap is due to the rate constraints that are introduced on the inter-agent communication channels, where in classic state-aggregation literature the gap is a consequence of the constraints on the computational complexity.
-In addition to that, our theoretical results show that if our proposed method, SAIC, is applied the expected return of the multi-agent communication system - with rate constraints in place - can stay in a close proximity of the optimal expected return that is obtained under jointly optimal strategies.
+Moreover, we extend the existing results in the single-agent state-aggregation literature \cite{abel2016near} on the gap between the optimal control and the state-aggregated control schemes, where the former has access to the true state of the environment and the latter has access to an aggregated state of the environment - to reduce the computational complexity.
+We quantify the same gap for a multi-agent system - Theorem \ref{theorem: error bound}.
+In our work, however, the gap is due to the bit-budget that is introduced on the inter-agent communication channels, whereas in classic state-aggregation literature the gap was a consequence of the constraints on the computational complexity.
+In addition to that, our theoretical results show that if our proposed method, SAIC, is applied the expected return of the multi-agent communication system - with the bit-budget in place - can stay in close proximity to the optimal expected return that is obtained under jointly optimal strategies.